zhartman86/MathfinderBot/README.md

 `mode`

- - —`Set` When this option is used, the char-name field is required.
-It will activate any character created by the same name.

- - —`New` When New is used, the char-name field is required.
-This will create a new character of the same name.
+ - —`Set` Set an active character.
+   -`char-name` the name of the character to set.

+ - —`New` Create a new character.
+   -`char-name` the name of the character to create.

  - —`List` This will list any created characters you have.

- - —`Export` (Experimental) This will export your character into JSON format.
+ - —`Export` (Experimental) This will export any active character into JSON format.

  - —`Delete` Any character name listed in char-name will be deleted.
 It will prompt you to confirm this deletion.
+   -`char-name` the name of the character to delete.
+This will pop-up a window to confirm your selection.

 `char-name`